cnc4less/mesact/README.md

 See the [documentation](https://gnipsel.com/mesa/mesact/index.html) for installation and usage instructions.

-Note: The Mesa requires LinuxCNC 2.8 Uspace or newer to work.
+Note: The Mesa 7i96 requires LinuxCNC 2.8 Uspace or newer to work.
 [LinuxCNC 2.8](https://gnipsel.com/linuxcnc/uspace/debian10-emc.html)

+Note: The Mesa 7i96S requires LinuxCNC 2.9 (Master) or newer to work and it requires Mesaflash 3.4.3 or newer to flash or read the board.

 This has also been tested on Linux Mint 20.2